1,843 Houses For Rent in Indianapolis, IN

-Indianapolis is the home of the following colleges and universities (in alphabetical order): Butler University, Indiana University-Purdue University Indianapolis, Ivy Tech Community College of Indiana, Marian College, Martin University, Oakland City University Indianapolis, and the University of Indianapolis.
+Indianapolis is the home of the following colleges and universities: Butler University, Indiana University-Purdue University Indianapolis, Ivy Tech Community College of Indiana, Marian College, Martin University, Oakland City University Indianapolis, and the University of Indianapolis.

 Indianapolis is the international headquarters of the pharmaceutical corporation Eli Lilly and Company, health insurance provider Wellpoint, insurance company American United Life, ATA Airlines, and real estate companies Simon Property Group, Hunt Construction Group, Finish Line, Inc. and Duke Realty Corp.
 The U.S. headquarters of Roche Diagnostics, Thomson SA, Conseco, Interactive Intelligence, First Internet Bank of Indiana, and Dow AgroSciences are also located in Indianapolis.
 Other major Indianapolis area employers include Clarian Health, Sallie Mae, Cook Group, Rolls Royce, and General Motors.

-There are more than 25,000 beautiful Indianapolis homes for sale, houses for rent, apartment rentals and other Indianapolis real estate for sale that will fit any taste or budget.
-Indianapolis has so many styles of homes to offer, from the historic homes of downtown Indianapolis to the new builds of northern Indianapolis.
-The National Association of Home Builders and Wells Fargo ranked Indianapolis the most affordable major housing market in the U.S. for the fourth quarter of 2006.
-Housing options comprise apartments, duplexes, condominiums, multi-family homes, and single-family homes.
-Medium home prices start at $116,800.
-There is sophisticated urban living in the downtown Indianapolis real estate market.
+Indianapolis has so many styles of homes to offer, from the historic homes of downtown Indianapolis to the new builds of northern Indianapolis, to fit all sorts of budgets and lifestyles.
+The National Association of Home Builders and Wells Fargo once ranked Indianapolis the most affordable major housing market in the U.S. There is sophisticated urban living in the downtown Indianapolis real estate market.
 You can find true large-scale contemporary lofts with voluminous interior spaces, elegant penthouse units, rooftop gardens and skyline views, open concept designs, upscale finishes with designer accents and much more.